ChandradeepC/FrogAI/README.md

 Inputs:

-If you do not know what HDR is, select "Don't Understand" for the HDR categories
+If you do not know what HDR is, select "Don't Understand" for the HDR categories.
+If you are not in the US, enter an approximate converted number from your currency, however there is no guarentee that the recommended product will be available in your region.

 * Budget: Float between $0 and $6000
 * Competitive Gaming